 Landcare Week (Aug 5-11) is coming, and this year we will be joining @LandcareAustraliaLtd in celebrating the diverse nature of landcare and showing how landcare is for everyone.
 We can’t wait to hear your journey, inspiring others to feel empowered and drive change for a better environment.

-In the lead up to and during Landcare Week we will be showcasing the many projects that we undertake, highlighting some of the reasons why people get involved and the diverse purpose of andcare.
+In the lead up to and during Landcare Week, we will be showcasing the many projects that we undertake, highlighting some of the reasons why people get involved and the diverse purpose of andcare.
 We want to celebrate some of our group achievements that we couldn’t have done without those on the ground.

 This Landcare Week lets continue to support one another and encouraging others to join our incredible movement that benefits our environment, the landscape and biodiversity, our communities and our own wellbeing.